aborger/ai_slither/README.md

 # ai_slither
 AI that plays slither.
-This project is in the very early stages of development, and is really not worth looking at yet.
+Uses a DQN and computer vision to play slither.io.
+I made this in 3 days.
+It works, I just need to do training and see how it does.